cyberjunky/home-assistant-fireservicerota/README.md

 # FireServiceRota / BrandweerRooster integration

-NOTE: This code will is released as part of https://www.home-assistant.io/integrations/#version/2020.12 I suggest to upgrade you Home Assistant version to use this integration.
+NOTE: This code is released as part of https://www.home-assistant.io/integrations/#version/2020.12 I suggest to upgrade you Home Assistant version to use this integration.

 FireServiceRota is a powerful and flexible availability, scheduling and dispatching system for firefighters.
 It's the international brand of the Dutch [BrandweerRooster](https://www.brandweerrooster.nl), which is in use by more than 200 fire stations in The Netherlands.